 I figured that a collar like that would be just the thing to help me focus.
 Something to keep me from bouncing off the walls.
 A device that would help me focus on just one thing at a time.

-Because I had multiple deadlines with content for the pre-launch of the new bobWP online course membership site and a book to read for a review deadline and guest posts to write, not to mention things like a vet visit for the cat and several other blog posts to edit.
+Because I had multiple deadlines with content for an online course membership site and a book to read for a review deadline and guest posts to write, not to mention things like a vet visit for the cat and several other blog posts to edit.

 Why am I telling you this?